Cascades, cataracts, showers, chutes and falls. Have you discovered all the best waterfalls in the Barrington Coast?

 Where: Jerusalem Creek picnic area off Wangat Rd via Chichester Dam Rd.

 Loved by Instagrammers, the falls at Rocky Crossing are not big but they sit in a very scenic location of natural rock swimming pools surround by lush ferns and forest.
 Accessed only via a challenging walking track winding along the Williams River from Williams River picnic area.
-Take a moment to breathe, it’s easy to imagine that dinosaurs once roamed here
+Take a moment to breathe, it’s easy to imagine that dinosaurs once roamed here.
+(NB. this location is should not be confused with Rocky Crossing on the Barrington River near Gloucester.)

 Where: Williams River picnic area off Salisbury Rd in Barrington Tops National Park.
 Camping is available in Chichester State Forest at Allyn River Forest Rest Area, White Rock and Old Camp.